New Law Bans Exotic Animals in Traveling Shows in Massachusetts

 Becker highlighted that the tragic death of an named Beulah during the 2019 Big E fair played a pivotal role in advancing this legislation.

-She praised the bill as “a huge success and long overdue” but emphasized that the fight to protect animals is far from over.
+She praised the bill as “a huge success and long overdue” but emphasized that the fight to protect is far from over.

 The Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA) welcomed the law, calling it “a victory two decades in the making” and a result of persistent advocacy.